Our experts enhance

 Conservationist, Geologist & Geographer

-Geologist and geographer David Scott Silverberg works on conservation projects spanning six continents.
-His mix of exploration, research, and storytelling has been popular with National Geographic travelers for many years.
+David Scott Silverberg is a conservation biologist, earth scientist and geographer.
+He works on conservation projects spanning six continents.
+His mix of exploration, research, and storytelling has been popular with National Geographic travellers for many years.
 A fellow of both the Royal Geographical Society and the Royal Asia Society, David was the executive science director at Earthwatch Institute, set up and managed Boston University environmental field research programs in British Columbia and eastern Africa, and was a founding White House staff member for AmeriCorps.
-With a home in Norway and frequent travels in the far north, David will share his expertise in the geography, history, cultures, and wildlife of the North Atlantic and the Arctic on this expedition.
+David was a professor at the University of Alaska, Anchorage teaching and researching in the graduate science education field program of the Alaskaskan and Yukon Territory far north.
+Married into and living with his Oslo Norwegian family and a setre on the Norwegian arctic circle, David frequently explores and researches in the far north of Europe, Asia and North America.
+His research has been supported by NGS and the National Science Foundation.
+David will share his expertise in the geography, history, cultures, and wildlife of the North Atlantic and the Arctic on this expedition.

 Spoken Languages: English